Adaptive robust estimation in sparse vector model: Introduction

 where $s\in \{1,\dots, d\}$ is an integer.
 Set $\T_s=\{\bt\in\RR^d\suchthat\|\bt\|_0\le s\}$.
 We consider the problems of estimating $\bt$ under the $\ell_2$ loss, estimating the variance $\sigma^2$, and estimating the $\ell_2$-norm

+This setting arises in several applications (spectroscopy, astronomy, interferometry), as discussed, for example in \cite{DJ}, where a typical observation is an almost zero signal with rare spikes, which is sometimes called a nearly black object.
+Theoretical work on this model mainly focuses on the case of Gaussian and sub-Gaussian noise with known $\sigma$ while in practice other types of noise may be relevant and the noise variance is usually unknown.
 The classical Gaussian sequence model corresponds to the case where the noise $\xi_i$ is standard Gaussian ($P_\xi={\mathcal N}(0,1)$) and the noise level $\s$ is known.
 Then, the optimal rate of estimation of $\bt$ under the $\ell_2$ loss in a minimax sense on the class $\T_s$ is $\sqrt{s\log(ed/s)}$ and it is attained by thresholding estimators \cite{DJ}.
 Also, for the Gaussian sequence model with known $\s$, minimax optimal estimator of the norm $\|\bt\|_2$ as well as the corresponding minimax rate are available from~\cite{CollierCommingesTsybakov2017} (see Table 1).

 In this paper, we study estimation of the three objects $\bt$, $\|\boldsymbol{\t}\|_2$, and $\s^2$ in the following two settings. \begin{itemize}